 From decorating your scrapbook to designing wedding invitations, pressed flowers the way to go to add an extra special touch to any DIY project.
 Still waiting weeks for your flowers to dry out in an old book?
 Our 3 easy tutorials are sure to “leaf” you inspired to create!
 Now let’s get ready perfectly press some petals!

-- Choose perfect flowers, no holes or discoloration – we only want the best!
+- Choose perfect flowers with no holes or discoloration – we only want the best!

 - Pressed flowers are extremely fragile.
 Handle with care!

-- Use makeup oil blotting paper to help soak up water, insert a sheet on top of your flowers before you press to get the best results.
+- Use makeup oil blotting paper to help soak up moisture and insert a sheet on top of your flowers before you press to get the best results.

 - Let your flowers have their space!
-When laying out flowers make sure they are not over lapping each other in the press, or else you will get one glob of petals.
-Okay, that’s about it for my pressing power tips, read below for how to flatten some flowers.
+When laying out flowers make sure they are not overlapping each other in the press, or else you will get one glob of petals.

 Want to craft something cute in a flash?
 This is the method for you!
 In only minutes, you have some beautiful pressed flowers that are craft ready when you are!